nyangshawbin/ws_moveit/README.md

 ## Summary:

-This repo contains a work-in-progress project.
-Currently, it has the following few features:
+This repo contains a work-in-progress project which documents MoveIt motion planning on a custom 6-DOF robot simulated in Gazebo.
+Currently, it has the following features:
 1. [Demo Package](#demo)
    * Visualize robot's joints through Rviz GUI slider.
    * Publish joint goal position to Gazebo robot directly.